Properties of globular clusters formed in dark matter mini-halos: Discussion

 \subsection{Survival of the dark matter mini-halo}

 The DM mini-halo of our simulated GCs was shown to effectively work as a shield against tidal effects.
-However, not only this mini-halo is gradually removed by being itself stripped beforehand GC stars, as the increase of mass in the GC$+$DM system (with respect to the GCs devoid of DM) also brings the system closer to the centre of the host galaxy\footnote{Through orbital decay (see section~\ref{ssec: decay}).}, where tidal effects are stronger.
-As a result, the DM mini-halo is expected to become negligible with time, so that the question of interest is: For how long does the DM mini-halo is well preserved in GCs?
+However, not only this mini-halo is gradually removed by being itself stripped beforehand GC stars, as the increase of mass in the GC$+$DM system (with respect to the GCs devoid of DM) also brings the system closer to the centre of the host galaxy\footnote{Through orbital decay from dynamical friction (see Section~\ref{ssec: decay}).}, where tidal effects are stronger.
+As a result, the DM mini-halo is expected to become negligible with time, so that the question of interest becomes: When is a DM mini-halo effectively disrupted?

-The answer to this question is well visible when comparing the five GCs we simulated, and their different orbital parameters.
-First, we can separate these five GCs into two categories: (1) The GCs where the DM shield is not effective by the end of our simulation and (2) GCs whose shield still manages to protect them against strong tidal effects.
-Looking at Figure~\ref{fig: dm-shield-all}, we can clearly assign GCs~1 and 2 to category (1), while GCs~3, 4 and 5 are better suited to category (2).
-This assignment is due to the fact that the limit of bound stars in GCs~1 and 2 is comparable or greater than the respective tidal radius of the GC$+$DM system (as shown in Figure~\ref{fig: ratio-tidal-evolution}), meaning that the DM shield illustrated in Figure~\ref{fig: tidal-scheme} is no longer well observed.
+The answering of this question starts when comparing the five GCs we simulated, and their different orbital parameters.
+First, we can separate these five GCs into two categories: (i) The GCs where the DM shield is not effective by the end of our simulation and (ii) GCs whose shield still manages to protect them against strong tidal effects.
+Looking at Figure~\ref{fig: dm-shield-all}, we can clearly assign GCs~1 and 2 to category (i), while GCs~3, 4 and 5 are better suited to category (ii), with GC~4 approaching to category (i).
+This assignment is due to the fact that the limit of bound stars in GCs~1 and 2 is comparable or greater than the respective tidal radius of the GC$+$DM system, meaning that the DM shield illustrated in Figure~\ref{fig: tidal-scheme} is no longer well observed.
+We also managed to observe that such disrupted mini-halos presented $r_t > r_{1/2,\bullet}$ at some point of their orbital evolution (Figure~\ref{fig: radii-dm}), where $r_t$ is the tidal radius of the GC$+$DM system, and $r_{1/2,\bullet}$ the half-mass radius of the bound DM particles.
+This criterion is similar to the relation presented in \cite{Hayashi+03} for the disruption of DM halos.